 So here's the deal...

-However, there are several recent military sleep apnea disability cases that have wonder their way through the courts successfully.
+However, there are several recent military sleep apnea disability cases that have to wonder their way through the courts successfully.

 You should also keep in mind the systems listed on the VA sleep apnea info-graphic below.